apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Video appears to show Cam Newton in scuffle at youth football event**
+**Nex Benedict death: Police video shows non-binary teen describe fight in high school bathroom**

-You can read more about it [here](https://www.espn.com/nfl/story/_/id/39601186/video-appears-show-cam-newton-involved-scuffle-youth-football-tournament-atlanta).
+You can read more about it [here](https://www.cnn.com/2024/02/25/us/oklahoma-nex-benedict-death-police-video/index.html).

 ## Requirements
 - Python 3.8